jamesonhm/pylox/README.md

 | Grammar | Addition | Precedence |
 | v | Multiplication | v |
 | Bottom | Unary | Higher |

+Notable Helper Methods:
+- match(token_types): check to see if the current token has any of the given types.
+If yes, consumes it and returns True, if no, return false and leaves the current token.
+- check(token_type): return true if the current token is the given type.
+Does not consume, only looks.
+- advance(): consumes the current token and returns it.
+- consume(token_type, error_msg): when the parser knows by syntax what token shoudl come next, it can consume it directly or error if it is not there.

+### Syntax Errors
+- Given an invalid sequence of tokens, detect the errors and tell the user about the mistake.
+- Modern IDE's and editors are constantly reparsing code to syntax highlight and detect errors.
+- Avoid crashing or hanging, even while parsing incorrect code.
+- Be fast.
+- Report as many distinct errors as there are.
+- Minimize cascade errors, errors caused by the parser losing it's place from bad input.

+#### Panic Mode Error Recovery
+One token does not make sense given it's current state in grammar production.
+Synchronization aligns the forthcoming tokens and it's state such that the next token does not match the current rule being parsed.
+Parser jumps out of current nested production to get to a grammar rule synchronization point, typically between statements.
+Discards tokens until in the stream until it reaches one that can appear at that point in the rule.
+This avoids cascade errors.

 ### TODO:
 [] Error handling seems inconsistent